 Port Mappings allows for the assignment of protocols to network interfaces.
 For example, adding WAN to a port will allow WAN connections and acceleration from that network port.
-Except for the WAN protocol, protocols are related to the types of traffic to be accelerated on that port.

 4.6.2 Setting Port Mappings

 To assign a protocol to a network interface, select the desired protocol from the drop-down list underneath the port to which it should be assigned.
 Note that the protocol options will vary between PORTrockIT and WANrockIT Nodes.